 Being on the trail can absolutely raise your fitness, but it is hard to set specific goals for aspects of physical fitness.
 In fact, over time you may be losing fitness in various ways and increasing the risk for injury.

 For example, hiking works specific sets of muscle groups, but maybe not through full ranges of motion.
 Gaining endurance and strength in limited ranges of motion may set the stage for injury.
 Another example regards aerobic power or capacity.
-Just because you hike does not necessary mean you will always be increasing this component of fitness (unless you track this).
+Just because you hike does not necessarily mean you will always be increasing this component of fitness (unless you track this).

 Finally, hiking is not symmetric and you have your tendencies.
 You may step up with your right leg more than your left.
 You could have bilateral muscle imbalances which can lead to premature fatigue and injury.
 Yes, on a short outing you may not notice it, but as the miles increase so does your discomfort.